-Shutting down and deleting clusters - Amazon Redshift
+Shutting down and deleting a cluster - Amazon Redshift

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 You can shut down your cluster if you want to stop it from running and incurring charges.
 When you shut it down, you can optionally create a final snapshot.
 If you create a final snapshot, Amazon Redshift will create a manual snapshot of your cluster before shutting it down.
-You can later restore that snapshot if you want to resume running the cluster and querying data.
+If you plan to provision a new cluster with the same data and configuration as the one you are deleting, you need a manual snapshot.
+By using a manual snapshot, you can restore the snapshot later and resume using the cluster.

 Regardless of whether you shut down your cluster with a final manual snapshot, all automated snapshots associated with the cluster will be deleted after the cluster is shut down.
 Any manual snapshots associated with the cluster are retained.
 Any manual snapshots that are retained, including the optional final snapshot, are charged at the Amazon Simple Storage Service storage rate if you have no other clusters running when you shut down the cluster, or if you exceed the available free storage that is provided for your running Amazon Redshift clusters.
 For more information about snapshot storage charges, see the Amazon Redshift pricing page.